PrefectHQ/prefect/docs/guides/host.md

 ### Confirming your PostgreSQL database configuration

-Inspect your Prefect profile to be sure that the environment variable has been set properly:
+Inspect your Prefect profile to confirm that the environment variable has been set properly:

 <div class="terminal">
 ```bash